denwong47/remote_audio/README.md

 All playbacks are designed to be:
 - streaming - playback shall start from the first chunk of data, not waiting for the entirety of it.
 - non-blocking - the methods starting a playback shall not block the execution of subsequent code.
-- controllable - the streaming and playing in the background can be controlled using Python context manager, so there is full control over when the playing stop and ends.
+- controllable - in contrast to a subprocess, the streaming and playing in the background can be controlled using Python context manager, so there is full control over when the playing stop and ends.

 ```
 README WIP